Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ##### Tiebreaker

 If all players activated/deployed the same number of cards in the previous phase, then the player who spent the fewest Command Points (CP) in that phase has the initiative.
-If all players spent the same CP then the next player to the left of the last player to perform an action takes initiative.
+If all players spent the same CP, then the next player in clockwise order from the last player to perform an action takes initiative.

 ##### Exceptions